GetThePointGit/rgs-django-utils/tests/testapp/README.md

-Testapp wiht model definitions for testing the rgs_django_utils package
+Testapp with model definitions for testing the rgs_django_utils package